solidjs/solid-docs-legacy/langs/en/api.md

 The first argument is the mutable Store to modify, and the second argument is a Store modifier such as those returned by [`reconcile`](#reconcile) or [`produce`](#produce).
+(If you pass in your own modifier function, beware that its argument is an unwrapped version of the Store.)

 For example, suppose we have a UI depending on multiple fields of a mutable: